nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 [Z][X] CG2271 Quiz 2, Link: https://nus-sg.zoom.us/j/2226375MG on 2020-10-15, 15:30
 _________________________________
 ````
-As shown above, the user can choose the date/time they want for the event as long as it is a valid number in the list.
- In the example, the user picks the second option for both date and time, shown by the two times '2' was input.

 > **Note!**
 > * The extract feature can also detect when there are suffixes like st/nd/rd/th for the day portion of the date.
 > * The extract feature has the ability to attach the current year to the date if it is not specified in the text.